Last Updated on February 28, 2025 by Maggie McKneely

 Best Ways to Celebrate St. Patrick’s Day in DC

 Travel blogging isn’t my only hobby.
-I’m also an Irish Dancer, so St. Patricks’s Day is near and dear to my heart – it’s basically the Super Bowl of the Irish Dance world.
+I’m also an Irish Dancer, so St. Patrick’s Day is near and dear to my heart – it’s basically the Super Bowl of the Irish Dance world.
 It’s also the one day of the year when it’s considered appropriate and wholesome entertainment for small children to bounce around in pubs surrounded by cheering adults who’ve had one (or two, or three…) too many green beers.

-So for everyone looking for something to do in March besides bar-hopping, I put together a list of ways to celebrate St. Patricks’s Day in DC that are more than just drinking green beer.
+So for everyone looking for something to do in March besides bar-hopping, I put together a list of ways to celebrate St. Patricks’s Day in Washington DC 2024 that are more than just drinking green beer.

 Ways to Celebrate St. Patrick’s Day in DC